JacobMcGill/ECO395M-HW4/HW_4.md

 ## Model Testing

-Now that the model is completed, we will test it on the test set.
+Now that the model is completed, we will test it's accuracy on the test set.
+Accuracy in this case is simply the percentage of images it correctly identified from the test set.

     ## Accuracy on the test set: 75.09%